munuxi/Multiple-Polylogarithm/README.md

 For harmonic polylogarithms, [HPL](https://arxiv.org/abs/hep-ph/0507152) is a very useful package in Mathematica.

-[HyperInt](https://bitbucket.org/PanzerErik/hyperint/wiki/Home) in Maple is another well-known and powerful package in Feynman integrals calculation and integraltions of polylogarithm, but it cannot do numerical evaluations.
+[HyperInt](https://bitbucket.org/PanzerErik/hyperint/wiki/Home) in Maple is another well-known and powerful package in Feynman integrals calculation and integrations of polylogarithm, but it cannot do numerical evaluations.